 For more details, review the CDC’s Fact Sheet on Developmental Monitoring and Screening.

 As an adult, there is no technical diagnostic test for ASD, but a clinician can help with the diagnostic process.
 If you believe you may have ASD, contact your physician to discuss what you need to do to get an official diagnosis.
-And if you have a feeling you do have ASD but do not want a diagnosis, that is completely okay too.
+And if you feel you have ASD but don’t want a diagnosis, that is completely okay too.
 Whatever you feel needs to happen for you to be happy and successful in life is what matters the most.

 ABA Programs Guide Staff